 Indigestion (dyspepsia) is a general term for discomfort in the chest or stomach after eating.
-This includes chest pain, heartburn, belching and regurgitation.
+This includes chest pain, heartburn, belching, and regurgitation.
 These symptoms may be caused by acid reflux (regurgitation of acid from the stomach into the gullet) or other rarer oesophageal or stomach (gastric) problems.

 It is very common but rarely dangerous.
 At least one in three people suffer from one of these symptoms.
 Heartburn occurs due to a poorly functioning valve at the bottom of the gullet often related to a hiatus hernia (movement of the stomach into the chest cavity).
 Acid reflux can cause Barrett's oesophagus, a condition which can lead to cancer of the oesophagus.

-1) Avoid eating late leave at least 4 hours before going to bed if you have had a heavy meal
+- leave at least 4 hours before going to bed if you have had a heavy meal

-4) Avoid caffeine
+- Avoid caffeine

-5) Reduce alcohol consumption
+- Reduce alcohol consumption

 They can be bought in low dose in pharmacies but need a prescription for higher dose.
 If any of your symptoms persist despite treatment, or you are older than 40 and the symptoms are new, we would suggest seeing your doctor, and, if necessary, a specialist gastroenterologist.